DCC-EX/dcc-ex.github.io/docs/reference/hardware/wire-gauge.rst

 ..
 NOTE:: In the USA the smaller the number, the bigger the wire!

 Our general rules are based on 2 to 5 Amps of current maximum.
 Most model railroaders will be well within this range, most never going above 2 Amps.
 If you need more than 5 Amps, then you need separate power districts to distribute the load around the track.
 For example, you have have a motor or a lot of lights connected to one part of the track in its district.
-Breaking the track up into power districts ensures that there probably won't me more than a few locos in any district at a given time.
+Breaking the track up into power districts ensures that there probably won't be more than a few locos in any district at a given time.

 Feeders
 ========